 In Erznoznik v.
 City of Jacksonville, 422 U.S. 295 (1975), the Supreme Court held that under the First Amendment the government may not censor expression simply because it offends some people.
-City officials of Jacksonville, Fla., had contended that an ordinance that prohibited drive-in theaters from showing films that contained nudity protected the privacy rights of unwilling viewers and protected minors from harmful material.
+City officials of Jacksonville, Florida, had contended that an ordinance that prohibited drive-in theaters from showing films that contained nudity protected the privacy rights of unwilling viewers and protected minors from harmful material.

 Richard Erznoznik, the manager of a local drive-in theater, challenged the ordinance on First Amendment grounds.
 A Florida trial court upheld the law as a valid exercise of the city’s police powers.
 A Florida appeals court affirmed the decision, and the state Supreme Court declined to review the matter.
 Erznoznik then appealed to the U.S. Supreme Court, which reversed the Florida courts by a 6-3 vote.